romain-lfg/LFG/backend/src/auth/README.md

 - `PRIVY_APP_ID`: Your Privy application ID
 - `PRIVY_APP_SECRET`: Your Privy application secret
 - `PRIVY_PUBLIC_KEY`: Your Privy public verification key

+Additional environment variables for Nillion integration:

+- `NILLION_API_KEY`: Your Nillion API key
+- `NILLION_ENVIRONMENT`: The Nillion environment to use (e.g., 'production', 'development')

+For logging configuration:

+- `LOG_LEVEL`: The log level to use (ERROR, WARN, INFO, or DEBUG)

 ## Testing